Dashboard > Extend Concrete > Package Tools

 Select an installed or available to install package and apply this tool to calculate comment density for all php files in the package.
 This is based on counting characters within comments with white space compressed for each file as a proportion of all characters in the file.

-Checks that all .php files compile.
+Checks that .php files parse.

 Increment the package version.